 Sometimes the things that once hurt the most become the source of most joy.
-I've got used to hearing about everything that Dominic can't do, and I can honestly say that I find it easier to stomach after 5 years practice than I did when I was more of a novice at this.
-It doesn't mean that I get any less satisfaction in proving people wrong though.
-You could say it's one of my favourite hobbies, not the most endearing of qualities admittedly, but I do think that the smug look suits me, so I try and wear it as often as possible.
+I’ve got used to hearing about everything that Dominic can’t do, and I can honestly say that I find it easier to stomach after 5 years practice than I did when I was more of a novice at this.
+It doesn’t mean that I get any less satisfaction in proving people wrong though.
+You could say it’s one of my favourite hobbies, not the most endearing of qualities admittedly, but I do think that the smug look suits me, so I try and wear it as often as possible.
+I have the best slings at home from this recommended hoist slings supplier for Dominic, and things have been going quite smoothly without any hindrances.
 A couple of days ago I had far more reason than usual to feel utterly, sickeningly self satisfied, and, I caught it on camera.
-I didn't record my face, you'll be pleased to hear, but I did record the event that was giving me so much pleasure, and I'd very much like to share it with you.
+I didn’t record my face, you’ll be pleased to hear, but I did record the event that was giving me so much pleasure, and I’d very much like to share it with you.

 And this leads me to the point of my posting today.
 After we had seen the developmental paediatrician, we went to the main physiotherapy room where we saw a very nice man with a standing frame for Dominic to try.
 Dominic hates being in the standing frame, and I can understand why.
 Every last bit of him is strapped tightly in to a metal frame that hurts him and it’s hard work, it’s bloody hard work.
 Why would he want to go in it- unless we made it fun?
 To cut a long story short, I was told that nothing existed that could make it more fun.
 Luckily, the same instinct that sees volunteering for the PTA as an interesting challenge kicks in, in other situations, too, and I don’t tend to listen when people tell me something can’t be done.
 Below is the result…